a woman on a bed with a laptop, holding a cup of coffee - next steps to future-proof your small business

 Just like when you consider things like a kitchen or bathroom makeover – you need to know which one is going to give you the most benefit.
 Everything added to your home should give you something in terms of the lifestyle that you want.

 When it comes to extensions, the most popular ones are loft, basement and conservatory.
 However, kitchen extensions have been gaining popularity for many years now.
 A home extension should be something that will give you immediate satisfaction when you look at the value it adds to your life.
+If you own a leasehold property, it’s also worth factoring in the lease extension fees, as they could influence your overall decision on whether an extension is the best investment.

 For example, loft extensions and conversions can create guest bedrooms, extra rooms for children who are growing up and need their own space – or some peace and quiet away from it all for the people running the house.